Emergency Ride Home

-9. If you selected Uber or Lyft this will take you to a new page with your unique ERH code and instructions on how to redeem your ride.
+9. This will take you to a new page with your unique ERH code and instructions on how to redeem your ride.

 10. If using Uber or Lyft do not put the code into your app until just before you need the ERH.

-11. If using taxi, you will be mailed a physical voucher.
+11. If you work for Boeing or Microsoft and chose taxi as your preferred ERH option, you will be mailed a physical voucher.